 Rationale

-The effect of lifestyle factors (including diet) on tumours is one of the top 10 priority areas for research identified by the James Lind Priority Setting Partnership in the Neuro-Oncology community (20).
+The effect of lifestyle factors (including diet) on tumours is one of the top ten priority areas for research identified by the James Lind Priority Setting Partnership in the Neuro-Oncology community (20).
 To enable an adequately powered randomised controlled trial to be undertaken, investigating the efficacy of the ketogenic diet in the therapeutic management of glioblastoma, this preliminary study is important to test protocol methodology and explore potential impact on patient quality of life and health.
 At present it is not known which KD, if any, holds promise for further investigation of effectiveness.
-This study will directly compare two KD (MKD and MCT KD) to determine which diets is most deliverable and best adhered to by patients in order to test effectiveness, in a future definitive trial, within an NHS glioblastoma population.
+Therefore, this study will directly compare two KD (MKD and MCT KD) to determine which diet is most deliverable and best adhered to by patients in order to test clinical effectiveness, as a primary outcome (overall survival) in a future definitive trial, within an NHS glioblastoma population.
+In a trial of effectiveness, a control group would be required (such as ‘healthy eating’) and directly compared to the ‘successful’ dietary arm from this pilot.

 Methods